-Native Studies is an exciting, emerging area of study that seeks to understand the experiences and the lives of Aboriginal people and communities, past, present and into the future.
-It also studies how Aboriginal communities and the countries in which they live influence and define each other.
+Native Studies is an exciting, emerging area of study that seeks to understand the experiences and the lives of Indigenous people and communities, past, present and into the future.
+It also studies how Indigenous communities and the countries in which they live influence and define each other.

 What we do

-The Faculty of Native Studies’ teaching and research pursue ways of understanding Aboriginal communities --local, national and global -- that are relevant to Aboriginal needs.
+The Faculty of Native Studies’ teaching and research pursue ways of understanding Indigenous communities --local, national and global -- that are relevant to Indigenous needs.

 The Faculty of Native Studies is Student-Centred